-Under these circumstances, financial results in the fiscal year ending in March 2011 greatly improved at Major Banks thanks to the reduction of credit costs, improved profit on securities, etc. However, in contributing to the recovery and reconstruction of disaster areas, and to the revitalization and development of Japan, financial institutions must practice risk management as part of ensuring financial soundness, while paying attention to effects on the financial system from domestic economic trends due to effects of the disaster, real economies overseas, global flows of funds, and trends in international commodity market conditions.
+Under these circumstances, except for financial institutions in disaster areas, many regional financial institutions obtained net profits in the fiscal year ending in March 2011, due partly to reduced credit costs.
+However, in contributing to the recovery and reconstruction of disaster areas, and to the revitalization and development of Japan, financial institutions must practice risk management as part of ensuring financial soundness, while paying attention to effects on the financial system due to domestic economic trends due to effects of the disaster, and that of real economies in overseas countries, etc.